GSA/voc_admin/README.md

     rails s webrick -p XXXX

-In a second, start a jobs worker:
+In a second, start a jobs worker.
+It takes the optional ENV variables NUM_WORKERS and NUM_EXPORT_WORKERS.

+    rake resque:start_workers

+In production, this command can be run:

-    QUEUE=* rake resque:work
+    rake application:start_all

-In a third, start the nightly process runner:
+To run the daily reporting tasks, run manually or in a cronjob:

-    rake nightly_rules:process
+    rake reporting:daily

 Navigate to the configured port to log into the administration interface.